vladlpavlov/persidict/README.md

 to impact behaviour of a dictionary.

 * `file_type` - a string that specifies the type of files used to store objects.
 Possible values are "json" and "pkl".
 Default value is "pkl".
+Storing objects as JSON files is mostly supported for debugging purposes.
 * `immutable_items` - a boolean that specifies whether items in a dictionary can be modified/deleted.
 It enables various distributed cache optimizations for remote storage.
 True means an append-only dictionary.